L0stedMrlion/lionsproject-dsbot-v2/README.md

 `reload` - Only can be used in console, reloads whole bot

-`/purge` - Bulk delete all message in channel, integrated command in Discord API
+`/purge` - Bulk delete all message in channel